 Material recovery (recycling) has seen a lot of fluctuation in recent years confusing individuals and organizations alike.
 This blog post explains more.

 Previously, the City of Oberlin hauled Oberlin College’s recyclables to the nearby Republic recycling facility as well as trash to the landfill.
 Republic charges more for recycling than for waste disposal.
 When a recycling load is contaminated, the fee is even greater and the load is taken to the landfill.
 This made recycling an economic hardship for the City.

 The College will work with the local governments, organizations, and environmentally-responsible companies to find solutions to increase waste diversion for common items.

-Special recycling collections are for materials that can be recycled but not in the usual blue bins.
+Special recycling collections are for materials that can be recycled but not in a typical curb-side program.
 Progress is being made in this area.
 The graphic represents the best locations at current and will be updated as progress is made.

 Also, look for the blue containers marked Nothing Personal near the printers in campus computer rooms.
 One-sided office paper collected there will be turned into notepads and made available to students free by the RCT.
 Place paper blank side up.